Cwm Llwch horseshoe walk

 Cwm Gwdi, Brecon, Brecon BeaconsRoute details and mapDownload as a print friendly PDF

 This is the hard way to the summit of southern Britain's highest mountain, Pen y Fan.
 Starting at just over 1000ft (310m) above sea level you have 1893ft (576m) of climbing before the reaching the top at 2908ft (886m).
 You will also take in the summit of Corn Du, the Tommy Jones obelisk and the legendary Llyn Cwm Llwch.
-Weather permitting, the scenic views are truly something to behold, there’s also plenty of geological and archaeological features to see.
+Save this one for a clear day because then the views are truly spectacular.
+There’s also plenty of geological and archaeological features to see along the way.

 - Bus stop